willbkeller/radar/readme.md

 phase 1:

-    building an "coffee can" FMCW radar
+    building a "coffee can" FMCW radar

     TO DO:
         1. Pick Frequency range